The Return (Shinhwa album): Release

+Composition

 Other contributions by Shinhwa members included lyrics for "Hurts" and "Move With Me" by Eric; lyrics and composition for "Red Carpet" and "Stay" by Lee Min-woo, who also wrote the lyrics "Be My Love".
 As well as lyrics for "Let It Go" by Shin Hye-sung.

 "On the Road" is a Britpop track with heavy acoustic rhythm.
 It talks about the sacrifices members made while awaiting their return, the gratefulness they have for their fans, as well as reflections on the long journey they have traveled on and new ones together in the future.
 "Hurts", an eight-beat pop track, is the album's lead ballad track, with vocals directed by Eric.
 It was a remake of Frankie J's song with a new rap style by Eric.
-"Red Carpet" with a thick beat and synth vocals, is another electropop dance track. co-produced by Lee Min-woo and producer Kim Do-hyun.
+"Red Carpet" with a thick beat and synth vocals, is another electropop dance track, co-produced by Lee Min-woo and producer Kim Do-hyun.
 "Move with Me", a hip hop style track that showcases Eric’s rap-writing skills and individual members' rhythmical vocals.

-"Let It Go" is a special song gifted by Aziatix member Eddie Shin and Jung Jae-yoon of 1990’s group, Solid.
+"Let It Go" is a special song gifted by Aziatix member Eddie Shin and Jung Jae-yoon of 1990s group, Solid.
 It features a simple R&B style beat and an oriental riff, with a prominent rock-feel electric guitar chorus.
 The lyrics is about a man knowing that he has to move on but still misses the woman who left him.
 "Stay" aims to highlight the different colours of each members, has a cheerful rhythm and exciting melody.
 "Welcome", a solid and powerful track, with a fresh and vigorous sound.
 "Be My Love", with slick grooves, a sweet melody, disco bass guitar and strings, encompasses the soul, funk and disco feel of the 1960s and 1970s.
 "Re-Love", an urban R&B ballad, has a powerful synthesizer sound and hip hop beat to a slow tempo, with heavy vocal harmonization.
 It talks about forgetting the pain and hardships of life thus far and to start anew together, from the perspective of an individual to his lover.
 "Breathin’", an electropop track, that features a modern and mysterious groove with a dream-like feel.